-Industrial development will be situated in both the northwest and southeast sectors of the Plan Area, providing 41.06 hectares± of industrial/commercial land development.
-One 4.49 hectare± site located at 101 Riel Drive accommodates a multi-use facility that includes a greenhouse, retail, restaurant, offices, grocery shops, and spa.
-This parcel of land is districted as Business Park Direct Control (BP2) Land Use District.
+Industrial development will be situated in both the northwest and southeast sectors of the Plan Area, providing- 41.49-06 hectares± of industrial/commercial land development.
+One 4.49 hectare± site located at 101 Riel Drive accommodates a multi-use facility that includes a large retail style-greenhouse, retail, restaurant, offices, grocery shops, and spa.
+This- and is the only-parcel of land is north of LeClair Way districted as Business Park Direct Control Commercial and Industrial Service (BP2CIS) Land Use District.
+The CIS district located at 101 Riel Drive will not be allowed to extend onto adjacent lands due to the proximity to residential USES.

-The remainder of the Industrial/Commercial land that is located in the southeast of the Plan Area does not require, nor are they dependent upon, exposure to Ray Gibbon Drive.
+The remainder of the Industrial/Commercial land which that is located in the southeast of the Plan Area does not require, nor are they dependent dependent upon, exposure to Ray Gibbon Drive.
 It is districted Commercial and Industrial Service (CIS) Land Use District.
-These industrial/commercial lands are ideally located so that industrial type uses will not negatively impact residential land uses.
+This site is 41.49 hectares These industrial/commercial lands are ideally located so that industrial type uses will not negatively impact residential land uses.
 Design Guidelines have been developed in order to direct development for the commercial/industrial lands south of LeClair Way.